eduard-permyakov/permafrost-engine/README.md

 * Handling of dynamic obstacles in pathfinding
 * Dynamic collision avoidance of multiple entities using Hybrid Reciprocal Velocity Obstacles and the ClearPath algorithm
 * Formation-based unit movement and placement
+* Optimal formation re-shuffling using the Hungarian Algorithm
 * Pathfinding of different kinds/sizes of units (using "navigation layers")
 * Pathfinding of Land, Water, and Air units
 * Movement and pathfinding computations accelerated with parallelism